TIBCOSoftware/snappydata/docs/programming_guide.md

 To access the complex data from JDBC you can see [JDBCWithComplexTypes](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/JDBCWithComplexTypes.scala) for examples.

+!!!
+Note
-<note>Note : Clauses like PRIMARY KEY, NOT NULL etc. are not supported for column definition.</note>
+	Clauses like PRIMARY KEY, NOT NULL etc. are not supported for column definition.

 #### Spark API for Managing Tables